ShivamBhosale/100DaysOfCode/index.md

 ## Day 38 - Web scrapping I
 Today I started to learn web scrapping and performed some basic operations on an HTML document using bs4 module in python.
 I'm following the video by freeCodeCamp.org to do so.

+## Day 39 - Web scrapping II
+Performed web scrapping on a job hunting website using Beautiful Soap and request libraries in python.
+Also had a minor surgery today.